HMS Lizard (1757): American Revolutionary WarLizard was refitted for active service in June 1775, following the outbreak of the American Revolutionary War. Recommissioned under Captain John Hamilton, she was again assigned to service along the St Lawrence River, on the same station that she had occupied in the previous war in 1759. Command was passed to Captain Thomas Mackenzie in June 1776. Six months later, on 4 December Lizard encountered and captured the American privateer Putnam. She sailed again for England in early 1777 and was refitted and repaired at Plymouth Dockyard before returning to North American waters for the final time.

 In 1781 Captain Parry was promoted to command of the 44-gun Actaeon, and was replaced aboard Lizard by Captain Edmund Dod.
 The frigate was assigned to protect a convoy of merchant vessels sailing for the West Indies, departing from England in March.
 On arrival in April, Lizard was formally added to the Navy's Leeward Islands Station and took up her post in the waters off Martinique and Jamaica.
 In January 1782 she was assigned to a fleet under Admiral Sir Samuel Hood, which had sailed to the relief of the besieged British settlement on Saint Kitts.
 While en route to Saint Kitts at the head of Hood's fleet, Lizard encountered and captured the 16-gun French cutter l'Espion, laden with a cargo of artillery shells and other ammunition.
-The French vessel was taken as a prize.Lizard returned to the Leeward Islands following the relief of St. Kitts.
-However, peace negotiations with France from 1782 were accompanied by a decline in naval activity, leaving the frigate surplus to Admiralty's needs.
+The French vessel was taken as a prize.Lizard returned to the Leeward Islands following the relief of St. Kitts. peace negotiations with France from 1782 were accompanied by a decline in naval activity, leaving the frigate surplus to Admiralty's needs.
 In September 1782, she returned to Britain where she was decommissioned and her crew paid off for transfer to other vessels.